baveet256/CS-notes/LLD/All Notes.md

 	For example, there is a premium account and a normal account, which has a limit of $100 on an account.

+Interface Segregation Principle
+	Many client specific interface is better than one general purpose interface Client should not implement methods they don't need.

+	So just make a different class where many clients need to implement methods that are not needed

+Dependency Inversion Principle
+	High level module should not depend on low level module but rather both should depend on Abstraction.

+	So lets say we have 2 db and application layers calls it to interact and save data.
+But thats high level and Low level (server) things interact directly, What we can do it add a class Persistence between them:

+	Persistence p has this method called save, and all those Databases references, So if new database is added, Persistence p dynamically can reference to its child class object of new_database. and it also has save method overided.

+	and so, we have an interface now betwwen High level and low level

+	If Open Close is the target, dependency inversion is the solution